- Named Packers President/CEO on Dec. 3, 2007, by the Packers' Board of Directors; formally assumed position on Jan. 28, 2008.

 Mark and Laurie are active supporters of foster-care services in Brown County and have had the pleasure of serving as foster parents in the community.
 Laurie recently helped establish the JAS (Journey to Adult Success) House in downtown Green Bay for teenagers who age out of foster care.
 She is also involved in a number of national and local organizations whose missions support hunger relief, as well as housing and education for underserved populations.
 In addition, Laurie established "Ladies of Lambeau," an inclusive group of women who are associated with the Green Bay Packers.
 The group hosts an annual hands-on event at Lambeau Field which benefits a variety of nonprofit organizations.

-Mark and Laurie have four children: Katie, 36, a graduate of Harvard who played basketball for the Crimson and lives in Chicago with her husband, Eugene Kornel, son, Richard, and daughter, Isabelle, and works at Credit Suisse; Emily, 34, a 2008 graduate of Middlebury (Vt.)
-College with a degree in Chinese and a master's in social work from the University of Michigan who lives with her husband, Robert Kraynak, and daughters, Louise and Dorothy, in Chicago; Brian, 30, a graduate of Amherst (Mass.)
-College who played football for the Lord Jeffs and now lives in Austin, Texas, where he earned an MBA at the University of Texas and now owns and operates Ranch Hand, a food truck specializing in organic bowls; and Anna, 28, a graduate of Northwestern University who now works for Korn Ferry in Chicago and is in Northwestern's Kellogg Executive MBA program.
+Mark and Laurie have four adult children: Katie, a graduate of Harvard who played basketball for the Crimson and lives in Chicago with her husband, Eugene Kornel, son, Richard, and daughter, Isabelle, and works at Credit Suisse; Emily, a graduate of Middlebury (Vt.)
+College with a degree in Chinese and a master's in social work from the University of Michigan who lives with her husband, Robert Kraynak, and daughters, Louise, Dorothy and Willa, in Chicago; Brian, a graduate of Amherst (Mass.)
+College who played football for the Lord Jeffs and now lives in Austin, Texas, where he earned an MBA at the University of Texas and now owns and operates Ranch Hand, a food truck specializing in organic bowls; and Anna, a graduate of Northwestern University who now is in the university's Kellogg Executive MBA program.

-Away from work, Mark enjoys playing golf, fishing and participating in various forms of exercise, including bicycling, cross-country skiing and jogging.
+Away from work, Mark enjoys playing golf, fishing and participating in various forms of exercise, including bicycling, cross-country skiing and walking.